Hollis Steeves

-Hollis Steeves (born March 5, 1935) is a farmer and former political figure in New Brunswick, Canada.
+Hollis Steeves (March 5, 1935 – January 19, 2019) is a farmer and former political figure in New Brunswick, Canada.
 He represented Petitcodiac in the Legislative Assembly of New Brunswick from 1987 to 1991 and from 1995 to 1999 as a Liberal member.

 Early life

 He was born in Moncton, New Brunswick, the son of Stanley and Thelma Steeves, and educated at the Ontario Police College.

 Career

 Steeves was a police officer in Ontario for several years.
 He returned to New Brunswick, where he became a cattle farmer, also raising horses.
 Steeves ran unsuccessfully for a seat in the provincial assembly in 1982.
 He retired from politics in 1999.

 Family life

 He was married to Ilse Klingenhoff.